phrazzld/brainstorm-press-express-api/README.md

 `yarn test` will run unit and integration tests built with [Jest](https://jestjs.io/).
 They depend on a locally running Lightning Network, like [Polar](https://lightningpolar.com/).

+## Production

+The Brainstorm Press API is currently live and hosted on Heroku.

 ## Acknowledgements

 This project is largely based on the [Lightning Labs Builder's Guide](https://docs.lightning.engineering/lapps/guides).
 Huge shoutout to Lightning Labs.